iriseekhout/academic-website/content/project/dom/index.md

 ---
-title: Don't Miss Out
+title: Don't Miss Out!
-summary: PhD thesis about dealing with missing item scores in multi-item questionnaires.
+summary: Missing data occurs in many empirical studies.
+It is vital for study results to handle the missing data correctly.
+The best solution to deal with missing data depends on the reasons for the occurrence of missing data and on the analysis that is planned.
+In the project a guide was developed to find the best way to deal with missing data in multi-item questionnaires.
+The website www.missingdata.nl also provides a lot of information about missing data and methodology.
 tags:
 - missing data
 date: ""